lbl-srg/modelica-buildings/userGuide/source/bestPractice.rst

 Thermo-fluid systems
 --------------------

-In this section, we describe best practice that are specific to the modeling of thermo-fluid systems.
+In this section, we describe best practices that are specific to the modeling of thermo-fluid systems.

 Overdetermined initialization problem and inconsistent equations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~